How do two university friends with no experience in the food business become successful restaurant owners?

 - created numerous freelance articles about their recipes, appliance-testing, and travels

-- written a regular column for 14 years for RV Lifestyle Magazine
+- written a regular travel and culinary column for 23 years for RV Lifestyle Magazine

 - partnered with Home Hardware Stores for two years as their Kitchen Experts